karatekid2501/SQL_Coin_Collection/README.md

 No special requirements

 ## Installation
-- Click on Releases and then click on the Coin Collection <version number> zip folder.
+- Click on Releases and then click on the Coin Collection {version number} zip folder.
 - Once the zip is download it, right click on it and click on extract.
 - Once its extracted, you can go to the folder and click on CoinCollection.exe to start the application.
 - **Note:** It’s recommended to move the extracted folder from the Download folder, so it will not get accidentally deleted if the folder is cleared out.